shoccho/nodeFFI-OpenGL/README.md

 ### screenshot:
 ![a tirangle rendered with opengl that ran from node js](https://github.com/shoccho/nodeFFI-OpenGL/assets/33720947/7ab5fef4-692d-4c78-bb6b-b59e3bb6328e)

+a tirangle rendered with opengl that is actually called from javascript code ran via node

 ## LICENSES
 this project uses the following third-party libraries: